pulibrary/tigerdata-app/docs/aterm_101.md

 # Aterm
-Aterm is the MediaFlux' command line.
+Aterm is the MediaFlux's command line.
 This is a Java application that you run from your terminal and it allows you to execute commands against a MediaFlux server.
 You can query for information about assets, create new assets, and update their metadata and content.

 In a standard MediaFlux installation you can download Aterm directly as follows: